 The Chemistry Department provides a variety of opportunities for undergraduates to participate in research programs during the academic year and the summer.
 Faculty members welcome undergraduates in their research groups and usually arrange a close collaboration with graduate students and postdoctoral fellows.
 These symbiotic interactions provide opportunities for students to work with the latest equipment and ideas in modern chemical science, in an environment that provides close mentoring and support.
 If you are interested in joining a laboratory in the department, please get in touch with the professor you wish to work with.

-One year (eight credit hours) of Undergraduate Research is required as part of the Bachelor of Science degree and is optional for students selecting the B.A. degree.
+One year (eight credit hours) of Undergraduate Senior Research is required as part of the Bachelor of Science degree and is optional for students selecting the B.A. degree.
 Some chemistry majors choose to perform undergraduate research in other departments (e.g., Biochemistry, Pharmacology, etc.) either as part of their chemistry degree requirements, or as independent study courses.
-To get a feel for the type of research projects other students have taken on, a list of abstracts from some of our seniors is linked to below.

 The Chemistry Department also provides support for students from Rochester and other institutions during the summer, using funds from a variety of sources, including the National Science Foundation.